garden-io/garden/docs/tutorials/your-first-project/1-initialize-a-project.md

 # Reference to the Build action that builds the image to be deployed (defined above)
 build: backend

-# This block is necessary to deploy and expose the backend application
+# Action type specific config goes under the `spec` block
 spec:
   healthCheck:
     httpGet: